-How many schools can a tour company book for performances in the Young Music Makers Program?
+How many schools may a tour company book for performances in Young Music Makers?

-There are a limited number of available dates and times for the Young Music Makers Program; because of this we must limit tour companies to three schools each season.
+There are a limited number of available dates and times for Young Music Makers; because of this we must limit tour companies to three schools each season.

 What is provided by Lincoln Center for the performance?

 Lincoln Center provides the venue and chairs.
 Transportation, stands, musical instruments, sound equipment, chaperones, and refreshments/meals must all be provided by the school.